Permit exemptions for protected vegetation

 Some work is allowed on vegetation protected by the Natural Assets Local Law 2003 (NALL) without a permit.
 You must obtain a permit from Brisbane City Council to work on protected vegetation for any work not covered by an exemption.

-To find out if your property has protected vegetation, contact Council on 07 3403 8888.
+To find out if your property has protected vegetation, and what type of protection category applies, contact Council on 07 3403 8888.

 Exemptions only apply to protected vegetation which is located within your property boundaries.
 To work on a property which you do not own, you must apply for a permit and obtain the property owner’s consent.

 Exemptions do not apply to pruning vegetation on Council land, however, some minor pruning work can be conducted on Council street trees by obtaining a minor street tree pruning permit.
 Find out more information about pruning a street tree.